Navigation – Plan du site

 Moreover, by subscribing to standpoint theory, the journal assumes that all observations are made within an ideological framework that can be analyzed (Burton, 1982; Mills, 1995).
 It is then a question of working on the possibility of an academic and feminist and/or queer writing by questioning the principles of neutrality and objectivity that can sometimes be demanded or claimed in academic writing.

-2. Young research and researcher
+2. New research and Junior scholars

 3. A diversity of theoretical and methodological approaches